 During my high school internship at the Program in Linguistics at Emory University, my research focused on language, linguistics, and computer science.
 Like my brother, I had to teach myself to code.
 I tried to learn through online, recorded courses, but I despised all of them and ended up disliking coding itself.
 However, to complete my internship, I needed to learn how to code.
 Nikunj taught me how to code using Scratch (the programming language from the Basics of Coding class!) and rejuvenated my interest in programming.

 When my brother shared his vision for CodeEasily, it was a no-brainer that I wanted to be a part of it.
 Through CodeEasily, we hope to provide the opportunity for all our students to gain exposure to the world of technology and the skills to succeed as future coders.

 Hi there!
 I am one of the Lead Instructors at CodeEasily.
-I am in my second year at the University of Georgia where I am majoring in Data Science.
+I am in my third year at the University of Georgia where I am majoring in Data Science.
 I have been a computer geek for most of my life and when I won the “Best First Time Hacker” award at UGA’s 5th annual Hackathon, it inspired me to join UGA’s Entrepreneurship program, where I’m currently doing full-stack development for a prospective startup.
 I am a full-time nerd, green tea enthusiast, and jump at any opportunity to share my passion for coding with others!